Photo by Art 42

 Green grass for the other side to grow.

-The grass ain’t always greener on the other side, ya’ know…?
+The grass ain’t greener on the other side, ya’ know…?

-You gotta water it to see this rock’s greens glow.
+You gotta water it to see this rock’s green glow.

 Back to a beautiful blue.